From the Moon to the edge of known space — there's a Starlight Sugar Station for every traveler

 Where it all began — the original Starlight Sugar Station that started a galactic phenomenon

-Perched on the sunlit side of an Outer Belt asteroid, the original Starlight Sugar Station is famous for its panoramic meteor shows and unpredictable gravity events.
+Located in Armstrong Concourse at Tranquility Base on Earth's Moon, the original Starlight Sugar Station sits between the Big Bang Bistro and Cosmic Cargo Depot.
 Known for the Stardust Macaron Towers, Nacho Gravity Day, and a staff that's seen more strange customers than most interstellar customs officers.

 Stardust Macaron Towers — crafted with crystalline sugar and cosmic alignment